alopez/alopez.github.com/join.md

 ## Prospective PhD students

-**I will take at most one new student 2020**.
+**I will take at most one new student in September 2020**.
 Beyond that I expect to take one or two students per year.
 Good advising takes time, and taking more students than this would make it difficult for me to spend sufficient time with the students I'm already working with.